BOS Field Trips and Events

 I should have a more precise figure by summer ‘25 as it will be dependent upon the number of participants as well as getting the 2026 costs for lodges.
 Also keep in mind the currency fluctuations between the US dollar against the South African Rand.

-BOS Travel Trip - Sultanate of Oman with Stephen Menzie and Alec Humann
+BOS Travel Trip - Andes of Colombia

 Details: (click for more)